Cyanic76/Hosts/README.md

 If you can't find any issue related to yours, [create a new one](https://github.com/Cyanic76/Hosts/issues/new).
 If you wish to add new hosts on your own instead, fork the repo and create a PR.

+## Legal

+This file is free for **PERSONAL USE** only.
+Otherwise it's not permitted to copy, host any content on any other website with or without permission.
+I am not liable for any damage.
+Therefore, feel free to use [Issues](https://github.com/Cyanic76/Hosts/issues/new) to report problems.
+You are responsible for using this list.

 ---
 Maintained by [Cyanic76](https://github.com/Cyanic76).